-We’ve highlighted what you can expect when booking a practical car driving test.
-We’ll keep this blog updated as and when things change until they’re back to normal.
+We’ve highlighted what you can expect when booking a practical car driving test, as well as anything that may change due to COVID-19.

 *The DVSA have announced that face coverings must still be worn during your driving test from 19th July.